Maldives Idylls

 Who it isn't for

-- Adults-only or boutique-quiet seekers.
-The 150-villa family-strong scale produces a daily soundscape inclusive of family programming; for adults-leaning Baa alternatives in the parent-group portfolio, [Milaidhoo Island Maldives boutique-luxury adults-leaning](/resorts/milaidhoo-island) at 50 villas sits at the cross-tier sister property within the same Maldivian-owned cluster.
+• Adults-only or boutique-quiet seekers.
+The 150-villa family-strong scale produces a daily soundscape inclusive of family programming; for adults-leaning Baa alternatives in the parent-group portfolio, Milaidhoo Island Maldives (boutique-luxury, adults-leaning) at 50 villas sits at the cross-tier sister property within the same Maldivian-owned cluster.

 The villas